Today I’m showing you how to paint terracotta planters so they don’t look painted – and don’t chip or peel!

 You’ll probably think I’m bizarre, but that janky terracotta planter was all I could see when I sat at the dining room table.

 I replaced it with a new terracotta pot, but didn’t love the look of them au naturel.
-A lot of DIY tutorials suggest just brushing on the paint and I don’t love that look, either.
+A lot of DIY tutorials for painting planters suggest just brushing on the paint but I don’t love that look.
 Instead, I gave mine a few coats of Rust-Oleum Tremclad Oil Based spray paint in Harbour Blue.

 And I hated it.
 The colour is gorgeous and so glossy, but in the living room it stuck out like a sore thumb, making every colour look dull by comparison (and that is no small feat in my colourful world).
 I gave it a light sand and repainted the terracotta planter in Rust-Oleum Universal Enamel Paint + Primer in One – Gloss White, the same colour as the stand.
 Now it looks fresh and modern – I love the crisp white with the green.

 Emboldened, I decided to paint a larger terracotta pot for the enormous Jade plant I also inherited.
 Worried about leaking, I crammed him and his terracotta pot into this slightly larger pot (without drainage) for the 1600km journey: